RANKING ALL THE MEN FIRED BY GEORGE, AND THE OTHER YANKEE SKIPPERS TOO

 When Billy Martin was in the dugout, your team was a winner on the field.
 He had flaws (boy did he have flaws), but Billy could win baseball games.

 Steinbrenner hired (and fired) Billy five times.
 Each time was supposed to be magic.
-In 1976-77 it was, when Martin led the team he had played for two a pair of pennants and a World Series title.
+In 1976-77 it was, when Martin led the Yanks to a pair of pennants and a World Series title.

 Martin, Houk, and Girardi are the only former Yankee players to win a championship as manager.
 All three also won titles as Yankee players.